Jukka

 Biography

-I completed my PhD with Prof. Olli Lassila at the University of Turku, focusing on the transcriptional regulation of B cell and plasma cell development and function through loss-of-function studies.
-During my postdoctoral research at Yale Immunobiology (USA) with David G. Schatz (2012–2015), I investigated the targeting of somatic hypermutation to immunoglobulin genes.
+I completed my PhD with Prof. Olli Lassila at the University of Turku, where I studied the transcriptional regulation of B-cell and plasma-cell development.
+During my postdoctoral training with Prof. David G. Schatz at Yale University (2012–2015), I investigated the mechanisms that target somatic hypermutation to immunoglobulin genes.

 Teaching